fegran/GoMUSEvPSFex/README.md

 ## Version 1.0 (20.03.2019)

 [x] Base code the perform PSF photometry over MUSE slices.

 [x] Base code to create the CMDs of the field.

+[x] Base information to change scripts to the user preferences.